| +Home | Museum | Wanted | Specs | Previous | Next |

 Upper Half of the 121-A Cabinet - Power Wiring, Keyboard

 As mentioned, the 121-A/AS-A does not directly support negative numbers.
 Negative results are indicated by displaying the tens complement of the negative number.
 For example, -1 is displayed as 999999999999.
 Users performing calculations must be wary of this, as there is no indication given when such "underflow" occurs.
 Chain multiplication and division must be performed with intermediate presses of the [=+] key for each division.
-Even when that is done, chain division doesn't work very well with fractional numbers, as each time the divide key is pressed, the decimal point is reset to the rightmost digit position, losing track of where the decimal point was.
+Even when that is done, chain division doesn't work very well with fractional numbers, as each time the divide key is pressed, the decimal point is reset to the right-most digit position, losing track of where the decimal point was.
 For example, performing 25 ÷ 2, ÷ by 2, results in 12.5 as expected for the first division, but when the second divide is carried out, the display changes to 625000000000., a grossly incorrect answer (at least in terms of magnitude).
-The multiply function key also resets the decimal point location, making mixed chain calculations lose track of the decimal point position.
+The multiply function key also resets the decimal point location back to the right-most position, making chain calculations on the 121-A/AS-A with fractional numbers an exercise in futility.

 numbers just shifting off the left end of the display with no warning or